 There are a lot of uses for bridging loans, including completing a property purchase quickly, finance for property refurbishments, preventing repossession and buying a property before selling your existing one.

 They are used by both property investors and homeowners to fund urgent, unusual or profitable financial transactions.
+Bridging loans for property developers can generate significant profits by allowing the developer to take on larger projects.
 They’re a relatively bespoke product, which is designed to be flexible, so the reality is that there is no ‘one size fits all’ reason for taking out a bridging loan.

 If an application makes sense, it can usually be funded.